NectGmbH/iptableslb/README.md

 and if nat hairpinning is wanted, also postrouting:

-`iptables -t nat -A PREROUTING -j iptableslb-hairpinning`
+`iptables -t nat -A POSTROUTING -j iptableslb-hairpinning`

 make sure those rules are appended after your firewall configs and before your "Drop everything else"-Rules